 RANGE ESTIMATION EQUIPMENT (REA)

-This was developed during the war as an ancillary to H/F D/F fixing.
+This was developed by the British during the war as an ancillary to H/F D/F fixing.
 It consisted of taking measurements of the path differences between various incoming rays appertaining to the same signal, and, by correlating these differences with current ionospheric data, estimating the distance of the transmitter.

 In 1944, after a great deal of experimental work, a method of analyzing results was evolved which enabled some 80 per cent of experimental intercepts to be assessed for range with a 10 per cent accuracy.
 The scheme never became a practical success as it was complicated and suffered from many difficulties.